MickaelRigault/ztfimg/README.md

 stamp = z.get_stamp(x,y, dx=23, dy=23)
 stamp.show()
 ```
 The stamp is centered on the pixel containing the given coordinates.
-The actual requested `(x,y)` is shown with the with cross.
+The actual requested `(x,y)` is shown with the white cross.

 ![](examples/StarStamp.png)

 You can also simply do: